Pablo Reyes Preview, Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 4.08 team ERA that ranks 13th among all MLB pitching staffs.
+- The Yankees have a 4.10 team ERA that ranks 13th across all league pitching staffs.

-- Yankees pitchers combine to surrender 151 total home runs at a rate of 1.2 per game (to rank 19th in the league).
+- Yankees pitchers combine to allow 154 total home runs at a rate of 1.3 per game (to rank 19th in baseball).

-- The right-hander's last time out was on Sunday against the Miami Marlins, when he tossed six innings, surrendering two earned runs while giving up six hits.
+- In his last time out on Monday, the righty went 2 1/3 innings against the Atlanta Braves, giving up eight earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.